10 Worst Foods

 Think Five Guys is better than fast food burger joints?
 The Hamburger (with no toppings) has 700 calories and a day's worth of saturated fat (20 grams) and makes a McDonald's Big Mac (520 calories) look wimpy.
 The Bacon Cheeseburger (sans toppings) hits 920 calories and 1 1/2 days' worth of saturated fat (30 grams).
 Add 950 calories for the regular fries or 1,310 calories for the large.
 A large McDonald's Fries has "only" 500 calories.

-An average cup of Campbell's regular Condensed Soup has 810 mg of sodium.
-But most people eat the whole can of soup, which contains 2,030 mg of sodium — more than most adults should consume in an entire day!
-Look for Campbell's Healthy Request soups with sodium in the 400s (still a lot if you eat the whole can).
-Better yet, choose reduced-sodium soups by Amy's, McDougall's, Health Valley, Imagine Foods, Pacific Foods, Tabatchnick, and Trader Joe's.
+An average cup of Campbell's regular Condensed Soup has 800 mg of sodium.
+But most people eat the whole can of soup, which contains around 2,000 mg of sodium—more than most adults should consume in an entire day!
+Look for Campbell’s Healthy Request soups with 410 mg of sodium per cup (still a lot if you eat the whole can).
+Better yet, choose lower sodium soups by Amy’s, Dr. McDougall’s, Health Valley, Imagine, Pacific, and Trader Joe’s.

 4. Tortilla Terror

 Interested in a Chipotle Chicken Burrito (tortilla, rice, pinto beans, cheese, chicken, sour cream, and salsa)?
-Think of its 1,020 calories, 16 grams of saturated fat, and 2,400 mg of sodium as six Taco Bell Chicken Soft Tacos!
-Lose the flour tortilla and order a Burrito Bowl or Salad instead to drop the calories to around 500 to 700.
+Think of its 1,050 calories, 17 grams of saturated fat, and 2,400 mg of sodium as six Taco Bell Chicken Soft Tacos!
+Lose the flour tortilla and order a salad instead to drop the calories to around 500.

 5. Factory Reject

-Mac and cheese, a classic comfort food, is back.
-Uno Chicago Grill's Deep Dish Macaroni & 3-Cheese hits 1,980 calories (a day's worth), 71 grams of saturated fat (3 1/2 days' worth) and 3,110 mg of sodium (2 days' worth).
-It's like eating a Family Size box of Stouffer's Macaroni & Cheese (serves five) with a stick of butter on top.
+Mac & cheese, a classic comfort food, is back.
+Uno Pizzeria & Grill’s Deep Dish Mac & Cheese hits 1,690 calories (nearly a day’s worth), 57 grams of saturated fat (3 days’ worth), and 3,590 mg of sodium (2 days’ worth).
+It has more calories and saturated fat than a Family Size box of Stouffer’s Macaroni & Cheese (serves five).

 7. Triple Bypass

-Can't decide what to pick from a restaurant menu?
+Can’t decide what to pick from a restaurant menu?
 No worries.
-Now you can order not just one entree, but two... or three... all at once.
-Olive Garden's Tour of Italy — homemade lasagna, lightly breaded chicken parmigiana, and creamy fettuccine alfredo - comes with 1,450 calories, 33 grams of saturated fat, and 3,830 mg of sodium.
-Add a breadstick (140 calories and 370 mg of sodium) and a plate of Garden-Fresh Salad with dressing (150 calories and 760 mg of sodium) and you'll consume 1,740 calories (nearly a day's worth) and 4,960 mg of sodium (3 days' worth) in a single meal!
+Now you can order not just one entrée, but two… or three…all at once.
+Olive Garden’s Tour of Italy—lasagna, chicken parmigiana, and fettuccine alfredo—comes with 1,520 calories, 48 grams of saturated fat, and 3,250 mg of sodium.
+Add a breadstick (140 calories and 460 mg of sodium) and a serving of house salad with dressing (140 calories and 740 mg of sodium) and you’ll consume 1,800 calories (nearly a day’s worth) and 4,450 mg of sodium (3 days’ worth) in a single meal!

 8. Starbucks on Steroids

 The Starbucks Venti (20 oz.)
 White Chocolate Mocha with 2% milk and whipped cream is more than a mere cup of coffee.
-It's worse than a McDonald's Quarter Pounder with Cheese.
-Few people have room in their diets for the 580 calories, 14 grams of saturated fat, and 11 teaspoons of added sugar that this hefty beverage supplies.
-But you can drop the calories to 270 and saturated fat to 3 1/2 grams if you get a Tall (12 oz.) made with nonfat milk and no whipped cream.
+It’s as bad as a McDonald’s Quarter Pounder with Cheese.
+Few people have room in their diets for the 580 calories, 14 grams of saturated fat, and an estimated 12 teaspoons of added sugar that this hefty beverage supplies.
+But you can drop the calories to 270 and saturated fat to 3½ grams if you get a Tall (12 oz.) made with nonfat milk and no whipped cream.

 9. Extreme Ice Cream

-An average half-cup serving of Häagen-Dazs ice cream squeezes half a day's saturated fat into your artery walls and 300 calories with 4 1/2 teaspoons of added sugar into your fat cells — if you can stop at a petite half-cup!
+A typical half-cup serving of Häagen-Dazs ice cream squeezes half a day’s saturated fat into your artery walls and 300 calories with an estimated 4 teaspoons of added sugar into your fat cells—if you can stop at a petite half-cup!

 10. Stone Cold